robertlestak/procx/README.md

 ### Centauri

 The `centauri` driver integrates with a [Centauri](https://centauri.sh) network to retrieve the next message from the specified channel, and pass it to the process.
 Upon successful completion of the process, it will delete the message from the network.
+You can provide your private key either as `-centauri-key`, or as `-centauri-key-base64`.

 ```bash
 procx \